 CA Grid Change Coming?

-Warren Buffett is a shrewd investor unafraid to tackle some of the largest corporations to improve stakeholder value, but one of his latest drives has the potential to help millions of energy consumers too.
+Warren Buffett is a shrewd investor unafraid to tackle some of the largest corporations to improve stakeholder value.
+Still, one of his latest drives has the potential to help millions of energy consumers too.

-This manipulation forced utilities (who had their retail prices capped) to buy power from a market at 800% its normal value and sell at a loss, a market that Enron was a big seller in.
-After several months, this activity cost utilities and energy consumers around $45bn, the solvency of Pacific Gas & Electric (PG&E), near bankruptcy of Southern California Edison and created rolling blackouts.
-Today, CA utilities are understandably cautious about opening up their regional grids again, however, this inflexibility creates an inability to trade excess supplies quickly across their normal boundaries.
+This manipulation forced utilities (who had their retail prices capped) to buy power from a market at 800% its standard value and sell at a loss, a market that Enron was a big seller in.
+After several months, this activity cost utilities and energy consumers around $45bn, the solvency of Pacific Gas & Electric (PG&E), near bankruptcy of Southern California Edison, and created rolling blackouts.
+Today, CA utilities are understandably cautious about opening up their regional grids again.
+However, this inflexibility establishes an inability to trade excess supplies quickly across their normal boundaries.

-Warren Buffett’s Berkshire Hathaway Inc., owns both NV Energy and PacifiCorp, utilities which are determined to change that.
-Last year Berkshire Hathaway turned on two of the largest utility-scale solar schemes in CA and is determined to encourage the cross border trade of surplus power.
-In 2014, the CA Grid and PacifiCorp started a market allowing power to be dispatched every 15 minutes and NV Energy joined that last year.
+Warren Buffett’s Berkshire Hathaway Inc. owns both NV Energy and PacifiCorp, utilities that are determined to change that.
+Last year Berkshire Hathaway turned on two of the largest utility-scale solar schemes in CA and was determined to encourage the cross border trade of surplus power.
+In 2014, the CA Grid and PacifiCorp started a market allowing power to be dispatched every 15 minutes, and NV Energy joined that last year.
 Others are being encouraged to join, and if State renewable targets have any hope of being met, this has to happen.

 The team at Vervantis are experts in distributed generation and know the value in detailed viability studies.
-Energy consumers need to understand from an independent source the project economics, financing options, incentives, vendor credibility, grid connections, and best fit in terms of size or whether battery storage should be considered.
-All of our advice is based on the best outcome for our client, we are not affiliated with any vendors or equipment manufacturers which means we are free to find the best fit each and every time.
+Energy consumers need to understand from an independent source the project economics, financing options, incentives, vendor credibility, grid connections, and the best fit in terms of size or whether battery storage should be considered.
+All of our advice is based on the best outcome for our client.
+We are not affiliated with any vendors or equipment manufacturers, which means we are free to find the best fit every time.